-Management anticipates that these amendments will be adopted in the financial information in the initial period when they become mandatorily effective.
-The impact of these standards and amendments is currently being assessed by the management.
+Management anticipates that these amendments will be adopted in the consolidated financial statements in the initial period when they become mandatorily effective.
+Management is currently assessing the impact of the above standards.

 3 SIGNIFICANT ACCOUNTING POLICIES

 Revenue from contracts with customers